 - Even in cases not violating the copyright rule, reposts of scripts that are already on Sleazy Fork are not allowed unless they are improving upon the original.

 - Scripts must not check for updates at a rate higher than once per day.
 Note that most user script managers will handle automatic updates, so doing it in the script is unnecessary.

-If you notice a script that falls outside of these parameters, please report it by going to the Feedback link for that script, starting a discussion, and choosing the "Report script" option.
+If you notice a script that falls outside of these parameters, please report it by going to the Feedback link for that script and choosing the "Report script" option.